-Women, kids among 1,200 Afghan illegals jailed in Pakistan
+Women, kids among 1,200 Afghan migrants jailed in Pakistan raids

 In the Afghan capital of Kabul, Abdul Qahar Balkhi, a spokesman for the foreign affairs ministry, said embassy officials had expressed their concerns during meetings with their Pakistani counterparts.

-“The Pakistani authorities have repeatedly pledged swift release of these detainees,” he told The Associated Press, saying so far Pakistan had failed to “fully deliver on the commitment.”
+“The Pakistani authorities have repeatedly pledged swift release of these detainees,” he told The Associated Press, saying that so far Pakistan had failed to “fully deliver on the commitment.”

 “We believe that such degrading treatment of Afghans in Pakistan is not in the interest of any party,” Balkhi said.
 He said Afghans were advised not to enter Pakistan “unless absolutely necessary and without proper documentation.”